particle-iot/docs/src/content/guide/tools-and-features/console.md

 The [Device Management Console](https://console.particle.io) is your command center.
 It allows you and a team to manage firmware running on your devices, collect and analyze product data, and manage team permissions from a single administrative interface.

-**Note:** If you're experiencing rendering issues when accessing the Console, turn off any ad blocking extensions you may be using.
+**Note:** The Console does not yet work in Microsoft Internet Explorer including Edge.
+Please use another browser, such as Chrome or Firefox, to access the Console.
+If you're experiencing rendering issues, turn off any ad blocking extensions you may be using.

 When you begin using many devices you'll find yourself asking questions like: